UNDERSTANDING FITNESS EXPECTATIONS

 An Open Letter to those interested in Climbing Aconcagua

 First and foremost, many tend to underestimate the physical fitness needs of a high altitude expedition such as this.
-Yes, Aconcagua has the reputation of being an “easy” and “non-technical” mountain by normal routes (more on this later).
-This does not mean “non-physical” by any stretch of the imagination.
-Over the years, I have had many climbers on my expeditions who have climbed Denali before coming to Aconcagua.
-Almost universally they believe that Aconcagua is more physically demanding than Denali was for them.
+Yes, Aconcagua has the reputation of being an “easy” and “non-technical” mountain by most routes This does not mean “non-physical” by any stretch of the imagination.
+Over the years, I have had many climbers on my expeditions who have climbed mountain such as Denali before coming to Aconcagua.
+Almost universally they believe that Aconcagua as physically demanding as Denali was for them.
 Take heed of this.
 The greater the fitness you show up with, the better you will tend to do and the more you will enjoy the expedition.
 At the very least this can mean that you can sit back and enjoy the afternoons instead of being whipped every day!
 It is also worth noting that less fit or overweight people are pushing themselves far more, and this additional stress can seriously adversely affect the entire acclimation process which is so important on high altitude expeditions.

 Regarding the “non-technical” nature of Aconcagua: This is only true sometimes.
 There is much misinformation about this mountain both in guidebooks and on the internet.
 Like any big mountain, things can change frequently and rapidly.
-Often a climb of Aconcagua, even by one of its normal routes, can involve lots of trail-breaking in deep snow, and/or long traversing sections of hard ice where the knowledge and proper use of crampons and ice axes are critical to safety.
+Often a climb of Aconcagua, even by one of its routes, can involve lots of trail-breaking in deep snow, and/or long traversing sections of hard ice where the knowledge and proper use of crampons and ice axes are critical to the wellbeing of our climbers.
 (In fact, most trips in the past few seasons have required the use of ice axe and crampons during the climb.)
 If you have no mountaineering experience, these situations can be demanding but we still consider this a non-technical climb by mountaineering standards.
 If your only mountain experience has been something such as Kilimanjaro, Aconcagua is a big step up in challenge.
 Real technical mountaineering experience, such as our 6-Day course, should be considered first.
-Have you put a 50 or 60-pound pack on and climbed extensive mountain terrain?
+Have you put a 50 -pound pack (porters can lighten this load) on and climbed extensive mountain terrain?
 Are you comfortable with the use of crampons and ice axe when tired and looking down a long way?
 If the answer is no, then you need to get that experience before joining an expedition.
 Being both fit and technically competent for the challenges of an expedition is a very important part of being a productive team member.
-When you come to Aconcagua (or any expedition), you are not 10 individuals attempting to climb a mountain, you are part of a team functioning together to enhance the safety and enjoyment of the expedition.
-If you come unprepared physically, technically, or equally important, mentally, then you are not a productive team member and others must then make up for your deficits which negatively impacts the team and can negatively impact safety.
+When you come to Aconcagua (or any expedition), you are not 10 individuals attempting to climb a mountain, you are part of a team functioning together to enhance the wellbeing and enjoyment of the expedition.
+If you come unprepared physically, technically, or equally important, mentally, then you are not a productive team member and others must then make up for your deficits which negatively impacts the team and can negatively impact group wellbeing

 Be realistic about any personal limitations you may have.
 Do you have a history of heart problems?
 Make sure that you seriously consider what you are attempting to do on an expedition, and how physically demanding it is (and consult with your doctor) before you decide to join.
 Do you have exercise induced asthma?
 Realize that Aconcagua is a very dry and at times cold and at times dusty environment, probably the likes of which you have never experienced.
 Bring plenty of your normal meds and be prepared for the possibility that you may have abnormally bad reactions which may mean you will need to leave the expedition early.
 Whatever personal health limitations you may have, you never know how your body will cope with an environment such as Aconcagua until you try it a few times, so be conservative.

-We do have porters available at an additional cost to assist with carrying loads and personal equipment, please contact us for details.
+We do have porters available at an additional cost to assist and built into some programs, with carrying loads and personal equipment.
 (However, this does not mean one may be unfit, or technically unqualified.)